 And we are full circle back to consciousness.
-Therefore, none of the above can really explain what consciousness is on its own.
-If we look through the explanations individually and combine some of the words perhaps we can get a better idea?
+Therefore, none of the above can really explain what consciousness is.
+If we look through the explanations individually and combine some of the words perhaps we can get a better idea.

-Is it as simple as ‘having knowledge of stimuli through the senses and accompanying mental activity?
+Is it as simple as knowing stimuli through the senses and accompanying mental activity?
 I don’t think so.
 Surely all living creatures have this level of mental processing.
-The most basic of wild predator such as the Ichneumon wasp lave must have these prerequisites to eat their prey.
+The most basic of wild predators, such as the Ichneumon wasp lave, must have these prerequisites to eat their prey.

 That leaves think.
 Reasoning, remembering experiences, making rational decisions…

-It has long been thought that only humans have the neurological substrates to generate consciousness, however evidence is leaning heavily towards all mammals and birds, as well as many other animals have these substrates.
+It has long been thought that only humans have the neurological substrates to generate consciousness.
+However, evidence is leaning heavily toward all mammals, birds, and many other animals with these substrates.